NaifatSelina/Naifat-Beauty/README.md

 ### Logged In User

-A logged in user will have access to the following
+A logged in user will have access to the following:

-**_Text highlighted in bold indicates additional functionality over a logged out user_**

 - Home Page
 - Profile Pages